By Stephen Varone, AIA and Peter Varsalona, PE

 As part of the repair program, the contractor may need to file an ACP-5 form to confirm there is no asbestos-containing material in the railing's paint or in the balcony's existing sealant or coating.
 You'll also need a work permit from the New York City Departments of Buildings, as well as a permit from the Landmarks Preservation Commission if your building is located in an Historic District.

 Once the new repairs are in place, maintenance of the new balconies should be minimal.
 The caulking around the railing posts should be periodically checked and re-caulked as needed to prevent water penetration.
 Balcony drains should be kept free of debris, and residents should take care not to drag furniture or sharp edges across balcony surfaces as this could scratch and compromise the coating system.

 Finally, residents should not cover their balconies with any type of carpeting, which traps water and keeps the balcony surface constantly wet, accelerating deterioration.
 Carpeting also hide cracks and makes maintenance more difficult.

 There's no getting around it: A full-scale balcony repair program is a major undertaking, but it's one that should not be ignored.
 To preserve the safety and enjoyment of residents, it should be approached with the same level of consideration as other large-scale exterior projects.

-Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, PC.
+Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, DPC.
 This column was originally published in the July/August 2011 issue of Habitat Magazine.

 More Ask the Engineer articles